+I got up to leave.
 Jim was being drained of blood.
 He hadn’t left the country in years.
-“Where you going?”

-“Someplace I can lend a hand.”
-I grabbed a donut.
+”Someplace I can lend a hand.”
+I grabbed a donut from a table.
 They were for donors, however I had skipped breakfast.

-Outside hundreds of expectant donors jostled in a block-long queue.
+Outside hundreds of expectant donors jostled in a long queue down the stairs to the ground floor and out onto the street.
 At the emergency entrance the doctors and nurses searched the avenue for the ambulances.
-No arrivals was not a good sign.
+Hearing none was not a good sign.

 I prayed he had escaped injury and rode my bike through the Lower East Side.

-Tens of thousands of New Yorkers walked north on the car-less avenues.
-Very few of them spoke and those that were usually stopped upon turning their heads to the ghostly column masking the end of Manhattan.
+The subways had been closed to guard against any further attacks and tens of thousands of New Yorkers walked north on the car-less avenues.
+Very few of them spoke and those who were usually stopped upon turning their heads to the ghostly column of smoke masking the end of Manhattan.

-Blockades had been erected on Canal Street to prevent pedestrians from proceeding closer to the disaster site.
-Every few minutes they were opened for incoming fire trucks and ambulances, however a stunned onlooker stated, “Nobody escaped alive.
+Blockades had been erected on Canal Street to prevent pedestrians from proceeding any closer to the ruined towers.
+Every few minutes they were opened for incoming fire trucks and ambulances.
+A stunned onlooker stated, “Nobody escaped alive.
 Supposedly they’re taking the bodies over to Jersey.
 More than two thousand already.”

 ”People got out,” a man in a business suit heavily covered with soot contradicted him.
 “I was on the eight-second floor in the south tower.
 As soon as the first plane hit, we ran down the stairs.”